 The need of the hour really is for organisations to identify and understand their core strengths and then stick to it.
 Wherever you see a gap, bring in a reliable partner who can plug it.

 Here’s an example to understand this better.
-We at iDream Education are a social ed-tech organisation and we specialise in building student centric tablet based solutions for government schools.
+We at iDream Education are a completely product based ed-tech organisation.
+We specialise in building student centric tablet based solutions for government schools under the name iPrep Learning tablets.
 But, I cannot serve the schools in Pulwama directly.
 It is too costly and time consuming for me that it will distract me from my core strength, which is to build student centric learning products.
 However, there is a local organisation, which is running activity based learning program in schools in Pulwama.
 These guys are already there.
 They have the reach and the connect with local students and teachers.
 All I need to do is partner with this organisation, build their capacity to monitor and if needed provide basic support to the schools to use the digital solution delivered to them by us.

 For such a collaboration to however work, it is critical for both me and the partner organisation to understand each other’s core strengths, appreciate each other’s value and what we bring to the table.
 If any of us approach with a mindset of either we do all or nothing, it will eventually prove to be suicidal.
 And I won’t feel bad for the organisations but for the children who will be deprived with the best of growth oriented learning.

 Review Meeting – NGO Partnerships for J&K by Ministry of Human Resource & Development (MHRD)

 Last month in April, I had the privilege to be a part of a review meeting organised by MHRD.

 We presented about the idea of tablet based student centric digital learning.
 It was also very interesting to hear from organisations who work in complementary areas.
 Each has over the years built their own unique value proposition.
 They have been trying multiple interventions for teachers, out of school children and for children in the schools.